Foreign exploitation of American race relations: Groups linked to Russia

 The Russian-backed social media account "Blacktivist" was created sometime before April 2016, and organized multiple protests events, including a protest over a death at a detention center in Erie County, New York City.
 360,000 had followed the Blacktivist page on Facebook, surpassing the official Black Lives Matter account.
 It also had 11 million user engagements.
 The page posted stories of police brutality, and honored Freddie Gray, who had died in police custody in 2015.
 At an April 2016 protest march, a speech was given by Diane Butler, the mother of Tyrone West, who died in police custody after being pulled over during a traffic stop.
-Hundreds had RSPV'd to the event of Facebook.
+Hundreds had RSVP'd to the event of Facebook.

 Around 2016, a site called "BlackMattersUS" was created, eventually gaining 200,000 followers.
 The site, which was connected to the IRA, focused on "racism and police brutality themes".
 One writer for the site was Micah White, a cofounder of Occupy Wall Street.
 He was first contacted in May 2016 by an alleged freelance reporter named "Yan Big Davis".
 They tricked activist Conrad James into creating a September 2016 rally to honor Keith Lamont Scott, a Black man who was shot by police in Charlotte, North Carolina.
 A woman named "Stephanie Williamson", who was allegedly the organization's spokeswoman, gave James a bank card to pay for the rally expenses.
 James also worked with the organization to hold a larger rally in October.
 By October 2017, BlackMattersUS' Twitter, Instagram, and Facebook accounts were suspended.